 In 2011, the Energy Globe World Award was presented in Austria, in the town of Salzburg.
 At the same time, the national awards were expanded and the national presentations started to take place on-site.

 In 2009, the Energy Globe Award took place during the meeting of the European Environment

 Ministers in Prague during the EU presidency.
 110 nations participated that year.

 In 2006, the Energy Globe Award was presented in Vancouver, Canada, and attracted a lot of attention.
 Presenter was the later prime minister Justin Trudeau.

-Austrian primetime (ORF2) in over 100 countries Ingrid Turnher & Christian Clerici Austria “Columbo” actor Peter Falk, Austrian actor Sonja Kirchberger, diving pioneer Hans Hass, German singer Nina Hagen and Italian pop singer Eros Ramazzotti
+Austrian primetime (ORF2), broadcast in over 100 countries.
+Presenters were Ingrid Thurnher & Christian Clerici, Austria, “Columbo” actor Peter Falk, Austrian actor Sonja Kirchberger, diving pioneer Hans Hass, German singer Nina Hagen and Italian pop singer Eros Ramazzotti.

 The Energy Globe Award was founded in 1999 by the energy pioneer Wolfgang Neumann who had already founded the energy saving fair „Energiesparmesse“ in 1985 and further on helped to establish energy advisory centers throughout Europe.